textioHQ/js-style-guide/README.md

     ```

   <a name="modules--multiline-imports-over-newlines"></a>
   - [10.8](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals.
+TODO: use intuition/readability note

     > Why?
 The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas.